DOMjudge/domjudge/doc/manual/install-judgehost.rst

 default pre-built chroot directory, make sure to also update the sudo rules and the ``CHROOTORIGINAL`` variable in ``chroot-startstop.sh``.

-When using the default ``chroot-start-stop.sh`` script, a static POSIX shell has to be available for copying it into the chroot environment.
-For Linux i386, a static Dash shell is included, which works out of the box, also for the Linux Intel/AMD 64 architecture.
-For other architectures or operating systems, a shell has to be added manually.
-Then simply point the ``lib/sh-static`` symlink to this file.

 Linux Control Groups
 --------------------